RAF Boulmer: Operations

 RAF Boulmer's mission statement is to 'generate and sustain an operationally agile air command and control capability.'

-Air Surveillance and Control Systems Force Command
+Air Command and Control (Air C2) Force

 Homeland defence of the UK remains the cornerstone of the ASACS Force Command's operational output.
 However, the ASACS Force Command also has a wider responsibility in support of deployed operations worldwide.
-With the stand up of the ASACS Force Command Headquarters at RAF Boulmer in January 2006, the Station Commander also has the operational role of ASACS Force Commander responsible for the generation, sustainment and operational output of the ASACS organisation.According to the Daily Telegraph, there were 187 interceptions between 2005 and 2016.
-The work is now shared between Boulmer and RAF Scampton.
+With the stand up of the ASACS Force Command Headquarters at RAF Boulmer in January 2006, the Station Commander also has the operational role of ASACS Force Commander responsible for the generation, sustainment and operational output of the ASACS organisation.
+According to The Daily Telegraph, there were 187 interceptions between 2005 and 2016.

-The Force Elements under the control of the ASACS Force Commander are:
+The Force Elements under the control of the Air C2 Force Commander are: